 Most of these causes of tractor trailer accidents can be avoided.
-You cannot control what a tractor trailer driver is doing when he is on the road but you can be involved by always using extreme caution when you are sharing the road with one.
+Our Atlanta lawyers know that you cannot control what a tractor trailer driver is doing when he is on the road but you can be involved by always using extreme caution when you are sharing the road with one.
 By giving them a wide berth and allowing them to go around you or by simply staying away from them, you will hopefully avoid being involved in one of the many tractor trailer accidents that will unfortunately occur both in the US and internationally.

 Truck Driver Fatigue

 Although there are rules and regulations governing the length of time a truck driver can drive, many drivers ignore these rules, or engage in other strenuous activities when they are not driving.
-Stress can be another source of a driver's failure to maintain safe driving standards.
+Stress can be another truck accident cause because of a driver's failure to maintain safe driving standards.

 Drugs and Alcohol

-There are strict rules and regulations regarding the use of drugs (even over-the-counter drugs or medication) and/or alcohol for truck drivers.
+There are strict rules and regulations regarding the use of drugs (even over-the-counter drugs or medication) and/or alcohol for truck drivers, and an injury attorney in Atlanta can hold them accountable for violating these rules.
 Drugs and alcohol can impair a truck driver's reaction time or impair a truck driver's decision making skills.
 If a truck driver takes any drug (prescription, illegal, or over-the-counter) that will affect his or her ability to safely operate the vehicle, then the Georgia law prohibits that truck driver from operating a commercial vehicle.
 You need an attorney that has the skills necessary to get these important facts and the experience to ensure you receive the best legal representation in your truck accident claim.